-Having Case Keenum as the starting signal caller last season wasn’t a horrendous idea.
-Neither was getting Super Bowl XLVII MVP Joe Flacco for cheap for the upcoming 2019 campaign.
+Having free agent Case Keenum as the starting signal caller that season wasn’t a horrendous idea.
+Neither was getting Super Bowl XLVII MVP Joe Flacco for cheap for the 2019 campaign.
 The Broncos even had Peyton Manning do his thing in the Super Bowl 50 victory over the Carolina Panthers in 2016, yet most of the credit is given to Von Miller and the Denver defense.

 But what if someone told you the Colorado Rockies have drafted better quarterbacks than the Denver Broncos over the last 30 years?